Armed Forces Community Covenant

 Resources for veterans and serving personnel

 Uttlesford District Council previously subscribed to the Veterans Information Portal - VIP Tree resource centre for veterans.
-Links to all of the resources offered on the VIP Tree site are now available on a dedicated Resources for armed forces personnel page.
+Links to all of the resources offered on the VIP Tree site are now available on a dedicated Support for our armed forces community page.

 ► In addition, Citizens Advice Bureau provides fortnightly clinics at Carver Barracks to support families in a number of ways.

 ► You can find some further information fulfilling the commitments of the armed forces covenant on GOV.UK.
 There you will also find the full details and an alphabetical list of all businesses and authorities that have signed up.